TODO(fxbug.dev/53594): move kernel_cmdline.md verbiage here

 Default: true

-When true (the default), the jitterentropy entropy collector will return raw, unprocessed samples.
+When true, the jitterentropy entropy collector will return raw, unprocessed samples.
 When false, the raw samples will be processed by jitterentropy, producing output data that looks closer to uniformly random.
 Note that even when set to false, the CPRNG will re-process the samples, so the processing inside of jitterentropy is somewhat redundant.

 kernel.lockup-detector.critical-section-threshold-ms=<uint64_t>